jamesyang124/play-with-category-theory/chapter3.md

 `<*>` is one of the methods of `Applicative`, the type class of applicative functors - functors that **support function application within their contexts**.

-Ordianry `Functors` help us related two categories' types, but have limit ability to related function applications in two different catergories.
+Ordianry `Functors` help us related two categories' types, but have limit ability to related function applications in two different categories.
+We need to define applicative functors for higher abstraction.

 <br>
 #### Part II - Why we need applicative functor?